 The proposed site of the residential development is generally undeveloped, fallow and generally near natural.
 The edges of the site, especially adjacent to the existing residential areas, are disturbed.
+Informal households have encroached along the eastern and north-eastern boarders of the developmental footprint.

-According to the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) only one broad vegetation type is expected on the proposed site, namely Bushmanland Arid Grassland.

-Lower Gariep Alluvial Vegetation is identified on SANBI BGIS to the east of the site (Orange River).
+According to the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) only one broad vegetation type is expected on the majority of the proposed site, namely Bushmanland Arid Grassland (Least Threatened).
+The Lower Gariep Alluvial Vegetation type, located east of the proposed site for development, is an Endangered ecosystem type associated with the Orange River.